rogerioxavier/X-Wines/README.md

 ### It will soon be published in this space.

 ### Citation Policy:
-If you publish material based on X-Wines dataset obtained from this or another repository, then, in your references the article below must be mandatory cited.
+If you publish material based on X-Wines dataset obtained from this or another repository, then, in your references the [paper](https://www.mdpi.com/2504-2289/7/1/20) below must be mandatory cited.
 Additionally, if you wish to include in your acknowledgements, please note the support you received by using this dataset.

 <u>MDPI and ACS Style</u>: